 The fitness industry is growing at a rapid rate and over the past few years fitness or transformation challenges have become increasingly popular around the world!

-From 28 day to 8- and 16-week challenges, these are just some of the many timelines that are used to create a set focused period for its participants.
-I was first introduced to challenges back when I started in a commercial gym 5 years ago, since then have assisted with running many along with creating our very own 8 week challenges which has been highly successful for both myself and clients.
+From 28 day to 8 and 16-week challenges, these are just some of the many timelines that are used to create a set focused period for its participants.
+I was first introduced to challenges back when I started in a commercial gym 5 years ago, since then have assisted with running many of them along with creating our very own Challenges which has been highly successful for both myself and clients.

 For a lot of people, they only see the transformation or before/after pictures once the challenge has finished.
 Though what most people don’t see is the consistency, dedication, sacrifice and hard work that occurs behind the scenes.
 Unfortunately, not all notable transformations are achieved in a healthy or maintainable way or have a happy ending for the participant.

 Crazy calorie restriction, overtraining, not enough recovery and creation of additional stress on the body are examples of the bi-product that unfortunately happen with a poorly designed challenge.
-From a transformation stand point, this incorrect intensity leads to an adverse effect on the body long term as ultimately gives the client the wrong tools, knowledge and forms unsustainable habits for them to continue after this period of time.
+From a transformation stand point, this incorrect intensity leads to adverse long term affects on the body which ultimately gives the client the wrong tools, knowledge and forms unsustainable habits for them to continue after this period of time.

 Ashley: Let’s rewind the clock to September 2017, what was your initial motivation to getting started with us and joining one of our 28 Day Challenges in the early days?

 Sarah: I guess I was really bored with just going to the gym by myself and needed an initial timeline to shake things up and get me on the right track.
 I knew getting coaching would help me get more serious about things and change my priorities and life style.

 Ashley: Thinking back, let’s say you were standing in front of a mirror looking at your reflection, where do you think you would have rated yourself on a scale of 1 to 10, in regards to how you felt about your body?